cb372/phone-home/README.md

 First you need to have a PhoneHome server running somewhere.
 PhoneHome clients will send their messages to this server.

+The server requires MongoDB in order to store the data that clients send to it.
+Please make sure MongoDB is installed and running.
+By default, the server will connect to Mongo at `localhost:27017`.
+This can be overriden using an environment variable (see below).

 The following commands will start a server on port 8080.

 ````